alansantosmg/envgodev/README.md

 ## Components

-The environment is composed by a Linux Virtual Box machine `Debian 10 (Buster)` installed with the following config:
+The environment is composed by a Linux Virtual Box machine `Ubuntu 20.10 Groovy Gorilla 64` installed with the following config:

 - Lastest `Go SDK` corretly installed.
-- `Go path` and `Go root` configured along `Fish` and `Bash` shells.
+- `GOPATH` and `GOROOT` configured along `Fish` and `Bash` shells.
 - Go modules.
 - `~/src/github.com/`  dirs created at home go_user dir.
 - `Mysql` database up and running.
-- Mysql `user go_user` and `goDB database` for fast development.
-- `Vim editor` with `GruvBox Theme` and `go development plugins`.
+- `Vim editor` with `Molokai Theme` and `go development plugins`.
 - `Docker` software up and running for fast container app deployment.

 ## Requirements

-- A host machine with debian dist like: ubuntu, mint etc.
-- Virtualbox up and running.
+- A host machine with Virtualbox up and running.
-- Vagrant (instructions below).
+- Vagrant installed at host machine (instructions below).

 Vagrant is used to provide automated creation of virtual Machine and Ansible is required to setup the enviroment to desired state.